 In a world of uncertainties, prepare for all eventualities, because you cannot know in advance which will come to pass, and in any case you cannot effect the course of events.
 What will be will be.
-Therefore, do not waste time pondering the future, but rather adapt yourself as well as you can to various possibilities.13 make meaning from every moment, regardless of its fleeting nature.
+Therefore, do not waste time pondering the future, but rather adapt yourself as well as you can to various possibilities.

 We can control how we respond to life's ambiguities.
-We have it within ourselves to of our comfort level, paradoxes and contradictions abound in our world.
+We have it within ourselves to make meaning from every moment, regardless of its fleeting nature.

+Kohelet concludes what Michael Fullan, in our own time, argues, that regardless of our comfort level, paradoxes and contradictions abound in our world.
 The art of living calls for certain skills in the face of such uncertainties and paradoxes.
 Fullan provides the following helpful image of whitewater rafting: